 Here τ is a dimensionless time describing the relative loss of the liquid in the still-pot; $d\tau = dV/L$.
-Note that Zharov and Serafimov use opposite sign of the Equation (7) according to their definition of τ , and thus the sign of the eigenvalues are opposite in their thermodynamic topological analyses.
-Fortunately, the results on the properties of the residue curves' singular points are independent of this choice of preserving the minus sign in Equation (7) or not.
-By solving Equation (7) together with the Van der Waals-Storonkin condition of the coexistence of phases 1, Zharov proved that the Schreinemakers' rules are valid also for multicomponent mixtures.
-The right-hand side of Equation (7) is equal to zero at the points of pure components and azeotropes, and the system has no other singular points.
-From the theory of differential equations it is known that the type of a singular point depends on the signs of the eigenvalues of Equation (7) can only be a generalized node or a generalized saddle.
-The signs of the eigenvalues of Equation (7) can also be determined from the signs of the derivatives $\delta T/\delta x_i$ in the vicinity of the singular point.
+Note that Zharov and Serafimov use opposite sign of Eq.
+(7) according to their definition of τ , and thus the sign of the eigenvalues are opposite in their thermodynamic topological analyses.
+Fortunately, the results on the properties of the residue curves' singular points are independent of this choice of preserving the minus sign in Eq.
+(7) or not.
+By solving Eq.
+(7) together with the Van der Waals-Storonkin condition of the coexistence of phases,3 Zharov proved that the Schreinemakers' rules are valid also for multicomponent mixtures.
+The right-hand side of Eq.
+(7) is equal to zero at the points of pure components and azeotropes, and the system has no other singular points.
+From the theory of differential equations it is known that the type of a singular point depends on the signs of the eigenvalues of Eq.
+(7) in the vicinity of the singular point.
+From this, Zharov showed that the singular point of Eq.
+(7) can only be a generalized node or a generalized saddle.
+The signs of the eigenvalues of Eq.
+(7) can also be determined from the signs of the derivatives

+$\delta T/\delta x_i$ in the vicinity of the singular point.
 The eigenvalue is negative (positive) if the liquid boiling point temperature decreases (increases) as we move from the singular point in the direction of the eigenvalue: